devdemos/HelloAfterpay/README.md

 **NOTE**  These setting will be enforced using Puppet in the near future to remove this script.

-## Deployment
-To deploy the application stack, you will need to load the `application-template.json` file in Cloudformation. <br>
-Here you will be presented with the options to select:
-- Subnets used by the LoadBalancer (from exisiting subnets)
-- Subnets used by the Autoscaling Group EC2 Instances (from exisiting subnets)
-- VPC (from exisiting VPCs)
-- CIDR range to permit access for ssh access to EC2 Instances
-- SSH-Key to assoicaite with instances (from existing ssh-keys)

- The selection allows you to select from your existing resources therefore if you need to create new resources(keys,subnets, etc) do so before attempting to build the stack

 ## CI/CD
 Upon a commit this repository uses Travis CI to push the contents of the repository (excluding json, and hiddien files) to a designated S3 Bucket.